ajinderbains/Kickstaeter_Analysis_AB/README.md

 - If I have given chance then i would have used filter on subcategory "play " to find the outcome VS launch date instead of parent category "theater".

 - If I would have to change the theater outcome VS launch date then i would have found percentages(Averages) of outcome.

+- I would have also added another chart with the comparison of number of backers for "play" category and all othet categories.which will be helpful to find how much people support.

 ## Results